Arizona's Big-City Destination

 Day 3: MorningGrab a quick breakfast near your hotel, then spend the day in Scottsdale, east of Phoenix.
 Tour the grounds and building complex at Taliesin West , the winter home of Frank Lloyd Wright.
 Splurge on the 90-minute Insights Tour, which visits Wright's personal living quarters; the basic 1-hour Panorama Tour does not.

-Day 3: AfternoonFor a lunch located close to Taliesin West, go to du Jour Restaurant , the on-campus training facility for students of the Arizona Culinary Institute.
+Day 3: AfternoonIf you’re looking for unique things to do in Phoenix, grab lunch near Taliesin West at du Jour Restaurant , the on-campus training facility for students of the Arizona Culinary Institute.
 Or, in Scottsdale, down a wood-fired pizza or a roasted chicken pita at Pita Jungle .

 Beat the midday heat and slip inside the Scottsdale Museum of Contemporary Art to enjoy a premier modern art collection.
 The museum is chockablock with original Abstract, Cubist and Expressionist works.

 Inspired to buy some art?
 Stroll palm-lined Main Street in the downtown Arts District.
 The area has more than 100 galleries; if you're a collector, keep the high-limit plastic handy.